wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.1f : 28-Nov-2020 by Dave Bernazzani (wavemotion)
+  * Switched to dual-channel DMA memory copy for frame buffer.
+Slight speed improvement.
+  * New button handling.
+See button map below the history section.
+  * Added Flicker-Free switch... please use with caution as this takes significant CPU power to make work as it ORs the previous two frames to help with 30Hz flicker that some games produce (Stellar Track, Yars Revenge, Asteroids, etc).
+  * Added ability to shift the screen up and down by 1 pixel per press of the shoulder buttons.

 V1.1e : 27-Nov-2020 by Dave Bernazzani (wavemotion)
   * Slight improvement on TIA speed (1-2% speed improvement on many games).
   * Correctly identify games that use the right joystick (Home Run, Surround, Air-Sea Battle,